 - Choose a variety of food groups containing low-fat food.
 Reduce the amount of fatty, high sugar, or fried foods you eat.

 - Divide your meals into small portions and have it regularly.
 Do not skip your meals or overeat.

 - Eat at least two servings of the meat and alternative food groups such as peanut butter, peas, fish, dried beans, lentils, etc.

 - Consume at least eight glasses of water daily.
-Water is the great choice because it helps flush waste products out of the liver.
-If it is possible, squeeze some fresh lemon juice into it; it will add to the benefits of water.
+Water is a great choice because it helps flush waste products out of the liver.
+If possible, squeeze some fresh lemon juice into it; it will add to the benefits of water.

 - Avoid consuming alcohol or if you choose to drink, then drink in moderation, do not have more than one or two drinks per occasion.
-Never drink on a regular basis.
+Never drink regularly.

-- With the help of a physician, one can also choose a liver health supplement that best suit his/her condition.
+- With the help of a physician, one can also choose a liver health supplement that best suits his/her condition.